shafitech/PrototypeAssessmentFrontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Asp.net Web API is hosted in Azure cloud so no need to change the urls just do below steps
+Asp.net Web API is hosted in Azure cloud so need to change the url with "http://starwarbackend.azurewebsites.net/api/StarWars/" in starwar.js component

 ## Available Scripts